Employment

 following selection criteria:

-• Strong organisational and planning skills and the ability to work independently and contribute positively within a team
+• Strong organisational and planning skills and the demonstrated ability to work independently and prioritise and manage competing demand

 We know diversity makes a positive difference and encourage people from Aboriginal and/or Torres Strait Islander backgrounds to apply.